Going Forward But Never Straight: In Conversation with La Carmina

 These were the first days of blogging, and I recognize my luck at being an early adopter.

 As more people read my blog, I received opportunities to grow my career in new directions.
 These were the first days of blogging, and I recognize my luck at being an early adopter.
 I pitched and received two book deals through Random House and Penguin USA, and was invited to appear on travel TV shows including Andrew Zimmern’s Bizarre Foods and a No Reservations Anthony Bourdain season teaser for Travel Channel.
-I also was invited on some of the earliest “influencer” blog press trips, beginning in 2012.
+In fact, I also was invited on some of the earliest “influencer” blog press trips, beginning in 2012.

 I gradually pivoted my blog’s focus to Goth/alternative travel worldwide, as I found it meaningful to explore new places and find hidden, unexpected dark gems that tourists overlook.
 Thanks to jobs with tourism boards and travel companies, I was able to visit dozens of dream destinations worldwide in the past eight years.
 In a nutshell, the current incarnation of my La Carmina blog wasn’t planned from the start, but grew organically out of my personal passions and evolving opportunities.